wyounas/wyounas.github.io/_posts/2025-1-13-when-a-simple-concurrent-program-goes-against-all-intuition.md

 <img loading="lazy" src="{{ site.baseurl }}/images/2025-1-13-concurrency-failing-intuition/one.png" />

-If we run P and Q concurrently, with ‘n’ initialized to zero, what would the value of ‘n’ be when the two processes finish executing their statements?
+If we run P and Q concurrently with ‘n’ initialized to zero, what could be the lowest value of ‘n’ when the two processes finish executing their statements on a model checker?
+Can a model checker also help us find the extreme interleaving that produces this lowest value of ‘n’?

 I thought the final value of ‘n’ would be between 10 and 20.
 What do you think?
 Take a guess.